Venue: Mezzanine Room 3, County Hall, Aylesbury. View directions

 The following members declared an interest;

-Mr Chapple as a Trustee of the County Museum
+Mr Chapple as Trustee of the Aylesbury Museum

-Mr Whyte, Mr Cashman and Mr Pushman as members of the Archaeology Society
+Mr Whyte, Mr Cashman and Mr Pushman as they are members of the Archaeology Society

 Mr Cashman as his partner has an interest in Quarrendon Leys

-The minutes of the meeting held on 18 September 2014 were agreed subject to the following amendments;
+The minutes of the meeting held on 18 March 2014 were agreed subject to the following amendment;

 Matters Arising from the Minutes